quarenw/oopc/README.md

 # oopc
-Object orientated programming example in C
+Object oriented programming example in C

+From the book Object-oriented Programming in C++ (C) 1991